atiman-rohatgi/pet_shop/README.md

 #project pet_shop

-objective: this is a system for a hypothetical pet shop, that will help the owner keep track of each type of dog and cat and their montly licensing rate.
+objective: this is a system for a hypothetical pet shop, that will help the owner keep track of each type of dog and cat and their monthly licensing rate.

 functionality